huntdatacenter/docs/docs/do-science/faq/compute.md

 In addition to the home machine, lab leaders and lab coordinators may request new "IaaS" (infrastructure as a service) machines to be deployed in your lab.
 This is an unmanaged machine type where you as a lab user get full administrator privileges (root access).
 We expect you to configure and maintain these machines yourself.
 We usually deploy these machines with vanilla Ubuntu 20.04 operating system, 1TB of storage and the machine size of your choice.
 IaaS machines are deployed for a minimum of 30 days.

-### What is a "blue" machine?
+### What is a "SPOT" machine?

-Blue machines are identical to IaaS machine with one exceptions: they are deployed for a maximum of 30 days.
+Spot machines are identical to IaaS machine with one exceptions: they are deployed for a maximum of 30 days.
 The machine type is introduced to allow for flexible deployments of short-lived high capacity environments.

 ### What is an "entry" machine?